Getting Started with Syncfusion® JavaScript Controls in Ionic

 </ion-content>

-3.Import the Calendar class from @syncfusion/ej2-calendars package, and render the Calendar control inside the platform.ready() method’s callback function of MyApp class in ~/src/app/home/home.page.ts file.
+3.Import the Calendar class from @syncfusion/ej2-calendars package, and render the Calendar control inside the platform.ready() method’s callback function of HomePage class in ~/src/app/home/home.page.ts file.
+The component is declared as standalone (no HomePageModule is required).

 import { Calendar } from "@syncfusion/ej2-calendars";